Martin-Rudolph/cuDebye/README.md

 For this reason, it is recommended to shift the cluster center to 0.

 ### Check your Parameters
-In the _Windows_ console (cmd) you can check if all parameters were read correct:
+In the _Windows Command Prompt_ (cmd) you can check if all parameters were read correct:

 ![Atomic Scattering Factors](/images/cmd_Para.PNG)